Lwazi-J/alx-system_engineering-devops/0x01-shell_permissions/README.md

-'su betty' script to switches the current user to the user betty 'whoami' script to print the effective username of the current user 'groups' script to prints all the groups the current user is part of
+'su betty' script to switches the current user to the user betty 'whoami' script to print the effective username of the current user 'groups' script to prints all the groups the current user is part of 'chown' script to changes the owner of the file hello to the user betty